ikalnytskyi/listbox.js/README.md

 # Listbox.js

-**Listbox.js** is a simple JavaScript component that provides a more powerful alternative to the standard ``<select>`` tag.
+**Listbox.js** is a simple jQuery plugin that provides a more powerful alternative to the standard ``<select>`` tag.
 The main problem of ``<select`` tag is that last one isn't flexible for customization with *CSS*.
 Listbox.js solves this problem.
 This component runs on top of ``<select>`` tag and